Many people who are new to VPN services start out by looking for a free VPN in order to save money, without understanding the risks.

 This is ironic given that Betternet markets its free VPN as a “security and privacy” solution.

-This is especially alarming when you consider that there are millions of free VPN users who believe these apps are truly offering privacy and security – but nothing could be further from the truth.
+This is especially alarming when you consider that there are millions of free VPN users who are trusting these malicious apps with their privacy and security.

 These VPNs are spyware masquerading as privacy and security solutions.